pddpauw/BirdPi/README.md

 7) disable the terminal from the webpage _Importantly, if you wish to enable this, then feel free to adapt in views.php in your homepage/ folder (after installation), and uncomment line 264, and comment line 265_
 8) change table in homepage to 50 species (change # readings in daily_plot.py (line 46))

-a live version can be found here: http://studiomondo.myqnapcloud.com:82/
 # Changing IP address in Bookworm
 network settings in Bookworm are managed via nmcli
 ```